Spy Kids: Mission Critical

-Spy Kids: Mission Critical is a Canadian-American computer-animated adventure-comedy streaming television series based on the Spy Kids franchise.
-Its first season was released on Netflix on April 20, 2018.
-Before the series was released, it was renewed for a second season, which was released on November 30 the same year.
+Spy Kids: Mission Critical is an American animated adventure-comedy children's television series based on the Spy Kids franchise by Robert Rodriguez and produced by Dimension Television and animated by Mainframe Studios.
+It was released in two seasonal swathes of 10 episodes each on 20 April and 30 November 2018 on Netflix in the United States.

 Plot

 In Mission Critical, brother-and-sister team Juni and Carmen Cortez attend Spy Kids Academy, a top secret spy school for kid agents.
 When a new counter-spy agency threatens the safety of the world, it will be up to junior spies Juni and Carmen to train and lead a team of fellow Spy Kids cadets against the forces of S.W.A.M.P.
 (Sinister Wrongdoers Against Mankind's Preservation) and their diabolical leader, Golden Brain.
 The Mission Critical team may not be ready, but they are the only ones to call when grown-up spies can't do the job.